JRCSTU/wltp/README.rst

    $ python setup.py test

 ..
-Important:: The above commands install dependencies inside the project folder and
+Note:: The above commands installed the dependencies inside the project folder and
     inside the *virtual-environment*.

-    If you are dealing with installation problems and/or you want to permantly install dependant packages into your *base* python environment, you have to *deactivate* the virtual-environment before installing them:
+    If you are dealing with installation problems and/or you want to permantly install dependant packages, you have to *deactivate* the virtual-environment and start installing them into your *base* python environment:

     .. code-block:: console